I Left My Addicted Husband…and it Saved Our Lives

 A: Oh, he was so much worse.
 He would lay around the house nodding out constantly.
 I can’t count the times I saw him passed out on the couch with drool pouring from his mouth.
 He stopped eating; he only left the house to go meet his drug dealers.
 He was literally just a shell of a man.
 Tom, the person I’d loved for the better part of my life, was now a stranger.

 For years, I covered for Tom and cleaned up his messes.
 I made excuses to his family, my family, and all our friends.
 I assured them he was fine and just “felt a little under the weather.”
 And while I was out there doing damage control, Tom became violent towards me.
-He never physically struck me; he was just so verbally and emotionally abusive—especially when he couldn’t get any heroin and experienced withdrawals.
+He never physically struck me; he was just so emotionally abusive—especially when he couldn’t get any heroin and experienced withdrawals.

 I tolerated this for six years; six long, sad years of my life.
 I had convinced myself that, if I left him, I would be abandoning him.
 As if his choices were somehow a result of my actions.
 I didn’t want to give up on him, you know?